tomshaw/shopcart/README.md

 $cartItem = ShopCartFacade::get($rowId);
 ```

-Checking if an item exists in the shoppng cart by `rowId`.
+Checking if an item exists in the shopping cart by `rowId`.

 ```php
 $boolean = ShopCartFacade::has($rowId);